 Offer to Go to Appointments

-Make plans to visit to cheer your friend up at home to give her something to look forward to.
-Make sure to check with her first, though.
+Make plans to connect with your friend on a vidoe call or visit in-person to cheer your friend up at home to give her something to look forward to.
+Make sure to check with her first and be respectful of any safety practices she and her family have in place.
 You may also want to coordinate your visit with her caregiver so he or she can take a break or run errands while you’re there.